 Continuing your education at Pitt-Johnstown is a great decision.
 Earn a Pitt-quality degree among 70 programs of study in our positive learning atmosphere and at our beautiful campus!

 A transfer student is defined as someone who is or has been enrolled in another institution of higher learning and has completed 12 or more credits at another college.
 Transfer students to Pitt-Johnstown come from institutions such as community colleges, junior colleges, technical schools, four year colleges, and universities.

-Transfer students under the age of 21 will find information below.
-For students over 21, please visit the Adult & Continuing Education page.
+Transfer students under the age of 25 will find information below.
+For students over 25, please visit the Advanced and Continuing Education section.

 As a transfer student interested in applying for admission to Pitt-Johnstown, you must submit the following materials:

 In addition, you may also include a personal essay or letters of recommendation, though they are not required.
 We encourage you to submit an essay, as it allows you to highlight leadership, athletic, civic, and other talents that may not be apparent from a simple transcript or score report.

 For more information on the transfer process, please contact Stephanie Korber at 814-269-7074 or email@example.com.